JonathanFenske/ElasticityTest/README.md

 mpirun -n N source/compare_ela -p ../ElasticityTest/parameter_files/PARAMETER_FILE
 ```

-This does, however, slows down the runtime significantly.
-Moreover, the computation of the errors only gives the
+This does, however, slows down the runtime.
-correct result the application is not run in parallel.
 So only use this executable if you want to have the values
 for these errors.

 ### Building the documentation